ravenhillh/Gallivant/README.md

 # Gallivant

-Gallivant guides you to be a better tourist!
+Gallivant is the app that guides you to be a better tourist!
 Visiting a new city?
 Use Gallivant to guide you around.
 Take tours developed by other users like you and see a side of the city you didn't know was possible.
 Want to contribute?
 Build your own tour for other users to take.

 # Basic Instructions for End User

+### MapView
 Upon successful login, you will see the Map View, rendered to your location.
 Click on waypoints near you, which will reveal links to their respective tours.
-Or, navigate to Tours from the Nav Bar, and choose a category that appeals to you.
+Or, navigate to Tours to choose a tour from a selected list.

+### Tours
+Navigating to the Tours component will first render a list of tours, organized from most recent submission.
+Click around through the different categories to find a tour that appeals to you.
+Select a tour, then click Start Tour to begin that tour.
+This will bring you to a new view that renders the current waypoint you are on, and can also provide directions to help you navigate to your destination, which is also viewable on the map just below.
+If at any point you wish to leave the tour, use the 'Leave Tour' button below the map.
+Gallivant will remember your current waypoint if at any point you decide to restart the tour.

+### Leave a Review
+After taking a tour, leave a review to inform other users of your experience.
+On the individual tour page, click the Add a Review button below the map, rate your review out of 5 stars, and leave a comment.
+You can always edit or delete your review later on, if you decide to.

+### Create a Tour
+You can also create a tour for other users to take.
+On the Tours page, click "Create Tour."
+Select a name and description, as well as a category for your tour.
+Click submit, and you're brought to your tour's page.
+Here you can add waypoints by first selecting a point on the map, then clicking the Add Waypoint button, to add a name and description for the waypoint.
+After creating a waypoint, you can add images by clicking the Add Photo button on the individual waypoint.
+On mobile, this will open a pop-up that let's you select between your phone's camera or photo album.
+Click Save Photo to save to the waypoint.

+### Enter the Chat

+### Create your own Tour

 # Starting the app for local development